mathmasterytutoring/mathmasterytutoring.github.io/README.md

         </div>
         <div>
           <h3 class="font-semibold">Do you offer trial sessions?</h3>
           <p>Yes!
-New students can book a 30-minute trial session at a discounted rate to see if Math Mastery is the right fit.</p>
+New students can book a first class free trial session to see if Math Mastery is the right fit.</p>
         </div>
       </div>
     </section>